batbucket/runityscape/README.md

 # TODOs after Downloading #
 * Setup the fields needed for the GameJolt API to work.
 From the editor, Edit → Project Settings → Game Jolt API
-* If you don't do this the game will run fine, but the export and import feature will not work.
+* If you don't do this the game will run fine, but the export and import feature will not work

 # Game Features #
 * Turn-based combat